UniBreakfast/crud-of-increasing-complexity/0008-simple-electron-app/README.md

 ## What is this?

 This is a simple CRUD implementation in a form of a desktop app running on Electron.
 It is based on the [simplest implementation in the browser with UI](../0005-simplest-with-ui/README.md) and places it in an Electron app window able to run out of your browser.
-It's in memory without any persistant storage between runs for the sake of simplicity.
+It's in memory without any persistent storage between runs for the sake of simplicity.
 Styling is minimal and not the focus of this implementation.

 ## What is CRUD?